We run and support several programs to try and reduce litter across our city.

 - The type of litter thrown from the vehicle

 Cigarette butts are tiny, but they’re really bad news for the environment.
 Cigarette butts dropped in the street or in our waterways leach toxic chemicals into our soil and water.

 Bin your butt, or carry a pocket ashtray with you.

-For more information, see Keep Australia Beautiful’s website.
+For more information about how cigarette butts affect our environment, see Keep Australia Beautiful’s website.

 Fishing line and tackle causes a huge amount of injury to our local sea and shorebirds.
 It can cause a slow and painful death to birds in some cases.

 We’ve installed Fishing Tackle bins at 12 popular fishing locations in our area, thanks to help from Australian Sea Bird Rescue South Coast and West Wollongong Rotary.

 Make sure you use these bins when you’re fishing, or take your used line and tackle with you.